sofiakatzman/Project-Cloud/README.md

 To Do:
 ✓ Create 5 Functional Components
 ✓ Client Side Routing - 3 Minimum Links
-- Set up One Post Request (send new projects to storage database)
+✓ Set up One Post Request (send new projects to storage database)

+Bonus:
+- Connect API button to New Project Form so that API info auto fills when creating new project